The British Psychological Society in a report published in March 2001 titled ‘The Nature of Hypnosis’ stated that:

 Hypnosis and the practice of self-hypnosis may significantly reduce general anxiety, tension and stress in a manner similar to other relaxation and self-regulation procedures.

-Likewise, hypnotic treatment may assist in insomnia in the same way as other relaxation methods.
+Likewise, hypnotic treatment may assist in alleviating insomnia in the same way as other relaxation methods.

 There is encouraging evidence demonstrating that the beneficial effects of hypnotherapeutic procedures may alleviate the symptoms of a range of complaints that fall under the heading ‘psychosomatic illness’.
 These include tension headaches and migraine; asthma; gastrointestinal complaints such as irritable bowel syndrome; warts; and possibly other skin complaints such as eczema, psoriasis and hives.

-There is evidence from several studies that the inclusion of hypnosis in a weight reduction program may significantly enhance outcomes.
+There is evidence from several studies that the inclusion of hypnosis in a weight reduction program and smoking cessations and other addictive and unwanted behaviours may significantly enhance successful outcomes.

 •Psychoanalysis: 38% recovery after 600 sessions